pansapiens/scrapper/README.md

 ### Managing Scrapper Cache
 Over time, the Scrapper cache will grow in size, especially if you are making frequent requests with screenshots.
-The scrapper's cache is stored in the `user_data/_res` directory.
-You will need to set up automatic clearing of this directory yourself.
+The scrapper's cache is stored in the `user_data/_res` directory, or the configured S3-compatible bucket.
+You will need to set up automatic clearing of these files yourself.

 For example, you could add the following task to your cron jobs:
 ```console